 4. Securing Buy-In

 A move to the cloud is not a simple “lift and shift” process.
-If members of your team — at any level — aren’t committed to embracing the new system, your cloud migration can be dragged down by the mentality of legacy-minded workers (whether they are administrative, IT or executive team members).
+If team members — at any level — aren’t committed to embracing the new system, your cloud migration can be dragged down by the mentality of legacy-minded workers (whether they are administrative, IT, or executive team members).

 Consult with all the relevant stakeholders at various stages of your transition to ensure requirements and concerns from all departments and levels are considered.
-This will give you a more complete picture of your transition to understand how processes and governances might change as well as ensuring your entire team is on board.
+This will give you a complete picture of your transition, helping you understand how processes and governance might change and ensure your entire team is on board.

 Need Help Avoiding Cloud Migration Pitfalls?

-Cloud migration can offer a wide range of benefits to organizations of all shapes and sizes — if it’s undertaken carefully and thoughtfully.
-When you understand potential cloud migration pitfalls and how to circumvent them, you can ensure your cloud transition is a smooth one.
+Cloud migration can benefit organizations of all shapes and sizes — if undertaken carefully and thoughtfully.
+When you understand potential cloud migration pitfalls and how to circumvent them, you can ensure your cloud transition is smooth.
 A cloud enablement services partner can help you navigate through common pitfalls to achieve a successful transition.
 If you have questions about cloud migration, contact one of our experts today.